leeoos/AIRO-Robotics-Toolbox/README.md

 7. Create a pull request: Go to this repository, and click on the "New pull request" button.
 Select the branch you created in step 3 as the compare branch, and the original repository's main branch as the base branch.
 8. Submit the pull request: Provide a brief description of the changes you made, and submit the pull request.

+## License
+This project is licensed under the [GPL-3.0 License](LICENSE).
+Feel free to use and modify the code according to your needs.

 ## Credits
-We want to thank our classmates and all the other fellow students who contributed to the realization of the project.
+We want to thank our classmates and all the other fellow students who contributed to the realization of this project:
+- Massimo Romano
+- Francesco Nocera
+- Paolo Renzi